< back to Blog home

 One bottle of brandy will do.
 Outside of Cognac, brandy isn’t enjoyed much on its own by the casual bargoer, which is a shame.
 Because some brandies are just as rewarding to sip as the most noble Scotch out there.

 That said, your best bet is to pick up a bottle of VS Cognac (like Hennessy).
-It can be used for brandy cocktails and is especially well-regarded enjoyed neat.
+It can be used for brandy drinks and is especially well-regarded enjoyed neat.
 Two birds with one stone.

 Best Tequila for Home Bar